Retrospective

 let () = Miou.run @@ fun () ->

-ignore (Miou.call_cc @@ fun () -> print_endline "Hello World!")
+ignore (Miou.async @@ fun () -> print_endline "Hello World!")

 Exception: Miou.Still_has_children.

 In Miou, we treat a task as a resource.
-You allocate it (using Miou.call_cc), but you also have to release it with Miou.await.
+You allocate it (using Miou.async), but you also have to release it with Miou.await.
 A fundamental rule governs Miou programs: all tasks must either be awaited or canceled.
 Forgetting a task will result in a fatal error.

 Background tasks